TABLE OF CONTENTS

 - Data & efficiency: POS systems record data for transactions, inventory, and customers and houses them all in one place.
 This allows business owners to pull reports and make more data-informed decisions.
 Subsequently, this leads to greater success for the company.

 - Multi-location management: If two or more locations exist, POS systems can connect all the information and give an overall picture of inventory and sales.
 The ability to pull figures per store and in total is key.
 You can easily see how each location is performing.
-Please note, there is often an additional cost for this type of service.
+Please note, that there is often an additional cost for this type of service.

 - Increased sales: Without the ability to accept major cards, mobile apps, or e-wallets, you will miss a large number of sales.
 Consumers are savvier than ever and want the convenience of as many payment options as possible.
 By offering them multiple alternative methods of payment, the likelihood of making a sale dramatically increases.